 Funnily enough, it’s a question usually asked by those people with a brand new site, that nine times out of ten hasn’t even been ranked by Google yet.
 They’re excited that they have an awesome new site and expect that Google will immediately love it and rank it accordingly.
 If only this were the case!

 Do you have much text-based content on your website (a good thing), or does your site mainly consist of Flash or graphics (a bad thing)?

 Do you have a sitemap?

 Are you regularly updating your site with new/additional content?

 Unfortunately, this is a ‘how long is a piece of string?’ question.

 Ranking can take a while.
 Sometimes days, sometimes weeks, sometimes longer.
 It can depend on who is linking to you (if indeed anyone is), if you’ve submitted a sitemap to the search engines and simply when your site went live.

 Ultimately, unless you’re Amazon, there are only so many keywords that you can initially optimize your website for.
-As your site grows, you’ll no doubt develop more of a long tail of keywords which you’ll get ranked for.
-However, initially it’s worth determining your main 10-16 keywords and go after these.
+As your site grows, you’ll no doubt develop more of a long tail of keywords that you’ll get ranked for.
+However, initially, it’s worth determining your main 10-16 keywords and goes after these.

 Use a keyword tool to find the most search for versions of the keywords you choose.

 How much does a car cost, or a house?